Buying property in Laos?

 Are zoning or building rules changing in Laos as of 2026?

-The most important zoning-related change in Laos in recent years has been the formalization of condominium ownership procedures, which standardizes how multi-unit buildings are developed, managed, and sold (including to foreigners where permitted).
+The most significant regulatory development affecting Laos residential property in recent years has been the formalization of condominium ownership procedures, which clarifies how multi-unit buildings are structured, managed, and transferred in a country where those rules were previously vague.

 Are foreign-buyer or mortgage rules changing in Laos as of 2026?